nmwilk/realworld-dagger-2/README.md

 # realworld-dagger-2

+Common app structure where a log in is required, shown using Dagger 2 for Activity-level dependency injection.

 Skeleton of an app that requires log in.
 Once logged in the user id is shown on a log out page.
 The logged in user is persisted in the app's SharedPreferences, so that next time the app is launched the log in screen will be skipped if a user is logged in.

 At application start up time a SharedPreferences and UserSession are created.
 The initial activity (LaunchActivity) immediately shows a log in or log out screen.